Alliance Tournament 2018 - Rules and Sign-Ups

 The tournament schedule has been adjusted this year to reduce the total number of days by one.
 The elimination bracket finals and grand finals will occur on Saturday August 18th alongside a finals day party in Nottingham, UK which will be advertised in more detail later

-- The two series on the final day of the tournament will have an extra wrinkle added to their rules: in each series whenever a team wins a match they will be banned from using any of the ships they fielded in that match for the rest of the series
+The two series on the final day of the tournament will have an extra wrinkle added to their rules: in each series whenever a team wins a match they will be banned from using any of the ships they fielded in that match for each of the other matches of the series (resetting after each series and before the fourth match of the grand finals series)

 Note on changes to ship and module balance